6 ways to reduce MVP app development costs

 • A complex MVP – $100,000+

-What are the best ways to reduce MVP app development costs?
+The best ways to reduce MVP development costs are:

 • Research your users first